Genevieve Lacey

 Reference Group

 John Daley is one of Australia’s leading policy thinkers.
-He was Chief Executive of the Grattan Institute for its first 11 years and is now a partner at EY Port Jackson Partners.
-Previously he worked in academic, government and corporate roles, including at McKinsey and Co, and ANZ Bank.
-He is the current Chair of the Australian National Academy of Music and has previously served as Deputy Chair of the Malthouse Theatre; Deputy Chair of the Next Wave Festival; Chair of the Strategy and Research Panel of the Australia Council for the Arts; and a Director of the Myer Foundation.
+He was Chief Executive of the Grattan Institute for its first 11 years and now provides independent strategy and policy advice to government, not-for-profit and commercial clients.
+Previously he worked in academic, government and corporate roles, including at EY Port Jackson Partners, McKinsey and Co, and ANZ Bank.
+He is the current Chair of the Australian National Academy of Music, and has previously served as Deputy Chair of the Malthouse Theatre; Deputy Chair of the Next Wave Festival; and Chair of the Strategy and Research Panel of the Australia Council for the Arts.
 John’s landmark report, Performing Arts Advocacy in Australia, outlines long-term trends in performing arts attendance and finances, discusses illuminating case studies of advocacy success and failure over the past decade, and identifies how advocacy can be improved.

 Damien Miller